• Home

 • Black Sharpie

-• Rainbow colored washable markers
+• Rainbow-colored washable markers

 • Spray bottle with water

 Directions: First, draw a rainbow on the paper towel with the markers.
 Next trace over the rainbow with the black sharpie.
-Next spray the paper towel with water and watch the rainbow appear.
-The colors will run so put something under the paper towel (paper plate, old towel, etc).
-Or just do the project outside!
+Next, spray the paper towel with water and watch the rainbow appear.

 If you want another rainbow science experiment, click here for our “Rainbow Eruption” experiment”.